What does Datarails do?

 If the person without a license makes an edit, it breaks the model.
 And then you can't see their changes.

-You must learn Datarails-specific formulas, which creates a learning curve and reliance on customer support
+You need to learn Datarails-specific formulas, which creates a learning curve and reliance on customer support

 Because Datarails was built on a legacy tech stack, its formulas are complex and easy to break.
 They rely on hidden columns and brittle cell references.